Izrael707/Izrael707/README.md

 I'm a passionate React developer with expertise in frontend web development.
 Dedicated to creating intuitive user interfaces and delightful user experiences.
 Strong problem-solving skills and a continuous learner in the ever-evolving world of technology.
-- 📫 How to reach me: Email: Dkingisreal@gmail.com, Twitter: @tonobuende
+- 📫 How to reach me: Email: Dkingisreal@gmail.com

 <!---